bahirul/dns-blacklist/README.md

 - setup `config/app.py`
     - copy `config/app.py.example` to `config/app.py`
     - `app.py` parameters :
-        - `RESOLVE_IP`            : resolve ip of blacklisted domain (for bind, dnsmasq and system hosts).
+        - `RESOLVE_IP`            : resolve or pointing ip of blacklisted domain (for bind, dnsmasq and system hosts).
-        - `ADD_WILDCARD`          : add wilcard on blaclisted domain (only for bind and dnsmasq output).
+        - `ADD_WILDCARD`          : add wilcard on blacklisted domain (only for bind and dnsmasq).
         - `AXFR_ZONES_BLACKLISTS` : set of blacklist with axfr (zone transfer dns), this may run slow on huge zone.
         - `BLACKLIST_HOST`        : set of blacklist url (format source : system hosts file or list domain).
         - `WHITELIST_HOST`        : set of whitelist url (format source : system hosts file or list domain).